Stein Latent Optimization for Generative Adversarial Networks: Methodological Details

 \subsection{SimCLR}

-For the CIFAR and CelebA datasets, we used the SimCLR loss \citeapndx{simclr_apndx} for the encoder.
-We applied color, translation, and cutout transformations to generated data by using the implementation of DiffAugment\footnote{\url{https://github.com/mit-han-lab/data-efficient-gans}} \citeapndx{diffaugment_apndx}.
+For the CIFAR and CelebA datasets, we used the SimCLR loss \citepapndx{simclr_apndx} for the encoder.
+We applied color, translation, and cutout transformations to the generated data using DiffAugment\footnote{\url{https://github.com/mit-han-lab/data-efficient-gans}} \citepapndx{diffaugment_apndx}.
 The SimCLR loss is calculated using the generated data $\mathbf{x}_g^i$ and augmentation $A$ as follows:

 where $\mathbf{x}_g^i=G(\mathbf{z}^i)$.
-The encoder $E$ is trained to minimize $\frac{1}{B} \sum_{i=1}^B \left( \ell^{a} (\mathbf{z}^i) + \ell^{s} (\mathbf{z}^i) + \lambda \ell^{c} (\mathbf{z}^i) \right)$.
+The encoder $E$ is trained to minimize $\frac{1}{B} \sum_{i=1}^B \left( \ell_\mathrm{adv} (\mathbf{z}^i) + \ell_\mathrm{SimCLR} (\mathbf{z}^i) \right.$ $\left.+ \lambda \ell_\mathrm{U2C} (\mathbf{z}^i) \right)$.